 Again, my primary did not agree.
 Dr. Stebbing recommended injection treatments.
 I have now had two treatments done by Dr. Stebbing and could not be happier with the results.
 I suffered from debilitating pain and could not stand up out of a chair or roll over in bed when trying to sleep.
 The treatments were amazing!
 I am back at the gym working into my routines.

 The most impressive thing about Dr. Stebbing is the time she takes with her patients and the knowledge she shares.
 I have never left her office without feeling I had learned something about my body and how things work and that my healing was her number one priority.

 In my years of experiences with doctors and I have had my share, multiple surgeries etc. I can honestly say Dr Stebbing is one of the best doctors out there!

 I knew there had to be other options.
-That’s when I came across regenerative medicine through Dr. Jonathan Fenton.
+That’s when I came across Regenexx and Dr. Jonathan Fenton.
 He recommended additional consultation with Dr. Jennifer Stebbing.
 These doctors gave me hope that I could have a good quality of life without surgery.
-Through the use of prolotherapy, PRP, autologous stem cell treatment, and trigger point release, I have been able to resume my physical activity.
+Through the use of multiple different injection techniques, I have been able to resume my physical activity.
 I now enjoy multi-day hikes in the White Mountains, downhill skiing, and getting into my car without pain.

 When I do encounter muscle imbalances and tightness, Dr. Stebbing gets me back on track quickly.
 She is intuitive and gifted in her understanding of body mechanics.
 Her approach to healing and correcting issues is second to none and I have not met another doctor who seeks out solutions like she does.
 She has improved my quality of life.
 Dr. Stebbing has taught me along the way how my body works and what I need to do to keep it working right.
 If you’re looking for a treatment for the cause and not just the symptoms I highly recommend seeing Dr. Stebbing.